-Mindfulness for kids is an effective technique that allows your children to develop better concentration and a deeper sense of self-awareness.
-The exercises practiced are simple enough for any child to perform.
-In mindful hearing, for instance, children are guided through a brief meditation session in which they pay attention to different sounds.
-Constantly practicing mindful hearing helps a child to settle down before working on their homework, retiring to bed or performing other tasks.
+Mindfulness for kids is an effective technique that helps children develop a deeper sense of self-awareness, better control of their emotions and improved concentration.
+Some of the exercises are simple enough for any child to perform.
+In mindful listening, for instance, children are guided through a brief meditation session during which they pay attention to different sounds.
+A regular practice of mindful listening helps children settle and relax before they have to work on homework or other tasks and chores.

 Does meditation for children really help?